jborean93/ansibug/stepping.md

   + Will step out on the parent stack frame
   + For example when run in a task inside an `include_*` tasks, a step out will break on the task after the `include_*`
 + Restart
+  + Currently this works just like `Stop`
++ Stop (Default for Launch)
-  + Will stop the debugger for the current process and start a new identical one
+  + Will stop the executing `ansible-playbook` process that is being debugged
-  + The existing process will still continue to run before its restarted
-+ Stop
+  + No more tasks/plays will be run and the debug session will be closed.
++ Disconnect (Default for Attach)
-  + Will stop the debugger for the current process
+  + Will disconnect the debug session
-  + The existing process will still continue to run
+  + The `ansible-process` will continue to run in the background

+While the defaults for a launch and attach session is to stop or disconnect respectively, it is possible to choose the opposite by either holding down the alt key or selecting the other option in the drop down menu for that icon.

+Currently `ansibug` does not support disconnect with suspend or a way to reattach to a disconnected session.
+These features may be added in the future if there is demand for it.

 You can use the stack frames on the host list to determine the current level the task is running under.
 A step out will move back a frame and onto the next task after it.